Unregistered Brokers in Mexico: Risks and How to Screen

 Document falsifiers in the most extreme cases.
 In rare but documented cases, completely unqualified operators have presented fraudulent property documents, collected deposits, and disappeared.
 These cases are outliers, but they explain why screening is not optional.

-AMPI membership: what it signals and what it doesn’t
+What should buyers verify on ampi membership: what it signals and what it doesn?

 AMPI (Asociación Mexicana de Profesionales Inmobiliarios) is the primary professional association for Mexican real estate professionals.
 It has chapters in every major market, including AMPI Riviera Maya, AMPI Los Cabos, and AMPI Puerto Vallarta.